xdobry/rdfglance/Readme.md

 RDFGlance uses some oxigraph rust libraries.

 I have developed the application because my frustration about low performance of existing rdf solutions and I wanted to learn and test Rust and egui framework.
-It is learn and hobby project.
+It is a learning and hobby project.

 ## Releases